Lakmee/propertyListingApp/README.md

 #### Functionality

-This application display a list of properties using the data set in a form of JSON object which is serve as mock backend data.
-The data set within the "results" array running down the page in a column that has a heading labeled Results.
+This application displays a list of properties using the data set in a form of JSON object which has served as mock backend data.
+The data set within the "results" array running down the page in a column that has a heading labeled Result.
 There is a second column with a heading Saved Properties, along side the Results column.
 It contains the initial property within the "saved" array.

 Hovering over a property card in the Results column displays an "add" button.
-When clicking the "add" button creates the property in the "Saved Properties" column.
+Clicking the "add" button creates the property in the "Saved Properties" column.
 Hovering over a property card in the Saved Properties column displays a "remove" button.
-Clicking the "remove" button will remove the property from the list of saved properties.
+Clicking the "remove" button removes the property from the list of saved properties.

 ## Run Application